abhi17181/abhi17181/README.md

 ---

-## 💬 Quote I Live By

-> _“Push yourself, because no one else is going to do it for you.”_
+## ✨ Life Motto
+> _"You are the Choosen one, Just do it"

 ---

-## 🛠️ Current Focus

-- Practicing DSA consistently using Java
-- Building a solid foundation in backend & system design
+## 📅 Currently Working On

+- Improving my Java and DSA skills 📚
+- Building full-stack web apps using MERN 🌐
-- Preparing for tech internships & interview rounds
+- Preparing for tech internships and interviews 🧠
-- Becoming a confident, all-round developer 💪

 ---